openruko/apiserver/README.md

 * S3_SECRET - You need an Amazon S3 account to store repos and slug archive
 * S3_BUCKET - You need an Amazon S3 account to store repos and slug archive

+If you don't want to use Amazon S3, you could use a clone like [fakes3](https://github.com/jubos/fake-s3).
+Just add the following environment variable:

+* S3_HOSTNAME - If yout host an S3 clone on your machine use mymachine.me in place of localhost.
+* S3_PORT - The S3 clone listening port.

 ## Launch

 ```